holmberd/go-islist/README.md

 # go-islist

-`go-islist` is a high-performance, in-memory **Interval Skip List** implementation written in Go.

-It provides efficient insertion, deletion, and querying for **intervals that overlap a given range**, with logarithmic time complexity under most conditions.
+`go-islist` is a high-performance, in-memory contiguous Interval Skip List Go package.
+It provides efficient insertion, deletion, and querying for intervals that overlap a given range, with logarithmic time complexity under most conditions.

 > Skip lists are probabilistic data structures that offer similar performance characteristics to balanced trees but are simpler to implement and reason about.

----

 ## Features